IlanIwumbwe/RISCV-assembler/README.md

 - [ ] Conversion for psuedo instructions
 - [ ] Correctly interpret all directives (only `.equ` affects the program, the rest (`.global`, `.text`) are just printed out.)
 - [ ] The code is wrong when you work with full folder.
 Working with single file works.
 Need to fix this.
+- [ ] Add interpretation for binary immediates for I type instructions